PORAC Issues Symposium 2018 – Palm Springs

 POA Injury Recovery and/or Disability Toolbox: How to Help Your Members Navigate the Workers’ Compensation System

-Steve Scardino, Attorneys, Geklaw
+Steve Scardino, Attorney, Geklaw

 A variety of in-depth topics covering the basics of workers’ compensation.
 From statute of limitations, what you need to know about statutory injury presumptions or getting prompt medical care.
 Provide your association members with the optimal tools to traverse the system of workers’ compensation.